binnes/TechZoneAutomation/docs/bom.md

 # Bill of Materials

-To deploy infrastructure or software using TechZone Automation you need to start by creating a **Bill of Materials** (BOM) or using a predefined BOM.
+To deploy infrastructure or software using TechZone Accelerator you need to start by creating a **Bill of Materials** (BOM) or using a predefined BOM.
 The [TechZone Accelerator Toolkit](https://builder.cloudnativetoolkit.dev){target=:blank} site is the starting place to see the modules catalog and list of pre-defined solutions.

 The BOM defines the modules you want to install.
 Available modules can be found in the [Module Catalog](https://modules.cloudnativetoolkit.dev){target=:blank}